2011 in Bellator MMA: Results

-McLaughlin defeated Tugman via unanimous decision (29–28, 29–28, 29–28).

 Bellator 40

 Bellator 40 was a mixed martial arts event held by Bellator Fighting Championships.
-The event took place on April 9, 2011 at First Council Casino in Newkirk, Oklahoma.
+The event took place on April 9, 2011, at First Council Casino in Newkirk, Oklahoma.
 The card featured fights in the Welterweight and Lightweight Bellator Season Four Tournament.
 The event was distributed live in prime time by MTV2.

 Background

 Bellator Welterweight champion Ben Askren competed in a non-title bout against Nick Thompson at this event.

 A lightweight semifinal bout between Toby Imada and Patricky Freire was originally set to take place on this card.
 However, the fight was moved to Bellator 39 and replaced with the welterweight semifinal fight between Brent Weedman and Jay Hieron.
 The Hieron-Weedman fight was rescheduled because Weedman needed to receive clearance for a facial laceration suffered in his Bellator 35 victory over Dan Hornbuckle.

 Former Sengoku fighter Ronnie Mann was expected to make his Bellator debut at this event.
 However, visa issues kept Mann from entering the United States and his fight has been pushed back to the Bellator 42 card.

 The event drew an estimated 218,000 viewers on MTV2.